 NSS: Students are motivated to volunteer in Service to Community programmes organized by NSS cell of the college.
-Plantation of saplings, Adopting Villages, Blood Donation Camps under the supervision of Red Cross Society, Training Rural Unemployed Youth in Technical Skills and Communication Skills, 36 Km walk on National Youth Day (12 January), Flood Relief Operations, Medical Check-ups, Health Education, Socio-Political Awareness Campaigns, Green Society Initiatives, etc. are some of the regular activities organized by the VVIT NSS Cell.
+Plantation of saplings, Adopting Villages, Blood Donation Camps under the supervision of Red Cross Society, Training Rural Unemployed Youth in Technical Skills and Communication Skills, Flood Relief Operations, Medical Check-ups, Health Education, Socio-Political Awareness Campaigns, Green Society Initiatives, etc. are some of the regular activities organized by the VVIT NSS Cell.